 Nepal is part of several regional integration frameworks such as South Asian Association for Regional Cooperation (SAARC), the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), the Bangladesh, Bhutan, India, Nepal (BBIN) Initiative, the South Asia Sub-Regional Economic Cooperation (SASEC), and the South Asian Free Trade Area (SAFTA).
-It has also signed bilateral treaties with 17 countries.
+It has signed bilateral treaties with 17 countries and is also a beneficiary of).
 However, inadequate compliance with international standards, poor trade infrastructure, high transaction cost, and bureaucratic hurdles have frustrated Nepal's export potential in both agro and non-agro products.
 Additionally, barriers such as free movement of capital along with harmonization of standards have also limited trade with partner countries.